Bandra Terminus–Gorakhpur Humsafar Express

-The 19091 / 19092 Bandra Terminus - Gorakhpur Humsafar Express is a superfast train belonging to Western Railway zone that runs between Bandra Terminus and Gorakhpur Junction.
+The 19091 / 19092 Bandra Terminus – Gorakhpur Humsafar Express is a superfast train belonging to Western Railway zone that runs between Bandra Terminus and Gorakhpur Junction.

 It is currently being operated with 19091/19092 train numbers on weekly basis.

-Coach Composition
+Coach composition

 The trains are completely 3-tier AC sleeper trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

-The 19091/Bandra Terminus - Gorakhpur Humsafar Express has an average speed of 53 km/hr, and covers 1977 km in 37 hrs.
+The 19091/Bandra Terminus – Gorakhpur Humsafar Express has an average speed of 53 km/h, and covers 1977 km in 37 hrs.

-The 19092/Gorakhpur - Bandra Terminus Humsafar Express has an average speed of 56 km/hr, and covers 1977 km in 35 hrs.
+The 19092/Gorakhpur – Bandra Terminus Humsafar Express has an average speed of 56 km/h, and covers 1977 km in 35 hrs.

-Route & Halts
+Route and halts

 The important halts of the train are :

 Schedule

-Rake Sharing
+Rake sharing

 The train share its rake with 22923/22924 Bandra Terminus–Jamnagar Humsafar Express.

 Traction

-Both trains are hauled by a Vadodara Electric Loco Shed based WAP 7 locomotive from Bandra Terminus to Gorakhpur Junction and vice versa.
+Both trains are hauled by a Vadodara Electric Loco Shed or Valsad Electric Loco Shed based WAP 7 locomotive from Bandra Terminus to Gorakhpur Junction and vice versa.